 A telephone switch quiets background noise and is better at picking up sounds from the phone.
-If you can find this system, it can help with hearing in theaters, auditoriums, and churches.
+If you can find this system, it can help you hear in theaters, auditoriums, and churches.

 Direct audio input allows you to plug in a remote microphone or FM assistive listening system or to connect directly to a TV or other device.

-Other types of special hearing aids are also available for specific types of hearing loss.
+There are other types of hearing aids for specific types of hearing loss.
 For example, one type uses a bone vibrator for people without an ear canal or outer ear.
-Others may be attached to glasses.
+Others may attach to eyeglasses.
 Also, ask about other devices that may make your hearing aids work better in certain settings.

 Adjusting to Hearing Aids

 It's important to understand that your hearing aid can’t make your hearing what it used to be.
 But as you use it, you’ll become more aware of sounds and where they are coming from.

 When you first get your hearing aids, be patient.
 It may take some time to get used to them.
 In most states, you are allowed a trial period after you buy a device.
 Then, if yours don't work out for you, you may get a partial refund and be able try a different type that works better for you.
 Also ask about warranty coverage.

 Take time to learn how your hearing aids work and insist on a good fit.
 Work closely with your audiologist to avoid problems such as:

 - Echo-like sounds from your voice

 - Feedback or a whistling sound